Fun-Cry/tetris/README.md

 # Tetris

-A simple tetris game that aims to restore the classic Tetris Battle gameplay
+A simple tetris game that aims to restore the classic Tetris Friends gameplay

 ![](screenshot.png)